 The continual changes within the WordPress interface occasionally lead to a major change that affects not only what you see but also how you use the WordPress application.
 One of the core modules of WordPress is the editor.
 It is a flavor of the venerable TinyMCE editor that includes all of the base functions for creating or editing your posts and pages in WordPress.
-The Gutenberg editor will eventually replace it in WordPress version 5.0.
+The Gutenberg editor is now fully integrated into WordPress as of WordPress version 5.0.
+At this point, Gutenberg is the default WordPress editor for page and post content.
 The goal is to bring more of the modern word processing functionality and ease-of-use to the online experience of WordPress.
-This article will step you through the installation process, provide an introduction to the Gutenberg editor interface, give a quick description of its functions and show you how to quickly add content.
+This article will provide an introduction to the Gutenberg editor interface, give a quick description of its functions and show you how to quickly add content.

 The Gutenberg Editor Interface

 One of the design goals of the Gutenberg interface is to keep it as uncluttered as possible.
 This helps to provide that “distraction-free” writing environment.
 Please review the screenshots below to familiarize yourself with the different aspects of the new editor.

 Here you can see the Gutenberg in the WordPress menu.
 The options include: